Scoobydoo181/Afili8/readme.md

 # Afili8

 ## Description
-A SaaS API for affiliate marketing.
-Users register, then on their site, whenever they recieve a request to a path that corresponds to a referral code, they redirect to their sale page and use the verify functionality to check if it's a valid referral code, then they use the increment functionality to assign the completed sale to the referral code owner.
+A API for affiliate marketing.
+Business owners register, then on their site whenever they recieve a request to a path that corresponds to a referral code, they redirect to their sale page and use the verify endpoint to check if it's a valid referral code, then they use the increment endpoint to assign the completed sale to the referral code owner.

 ## API Usage
 Endpoint | Paramaters | Description